kadealicious/Better-alert-/README.md

-# JS Popup
+# JavaScript alert() but not Awful™
- Can be used to create popups in an HTML document.
 See example HTML file for usage.